Claudia Borgognoni Holmes

 Anne’s research focuses on the constitutional construct of the European Union and the interrelations with the Member States and is closely involved in current debates around the UK referendum.
 She is also interested in concepts of citizenship and the European Union citizenship.

 Monika is an academic with a background in social sciences and medical law.
 As project/trial manager she has focused on supporting vulnerable adults, including the very old, frail, disabled, or those lacking capacity due to intellectual disabilities or dementia.
 She currently volunteers as Vice Chair of a Research Ethics Committee and takes a keen interest in ethical issues in the care and treatment of older people and the prevention of elder abuse.
-Monika has lived in the UK since 1992 and finally found UKCEN in Nov 2017 after feeling very cross since the referendum.
+Monika has lived in the UK since 1992 and finally found UKCEN in Nov 2017.
 She naturalised in April 2018 and is delighted to be able to volunteer for UKCEN.

 Born and raised in Germany with a Master’s degree in Russian language and literature from Moscow University, Jana moved with her family to Oxford in the early 90s, and qualified as a certified court and police translator and interpreter.
 She has since been involved in numerous complex police investigations and court cases with links to Germany, Austria, Switzerland and Russia.
 Jana is now also sworn as a legal translator and interpreter by the courts of Baden-Württemberg.
 She is a firm believer in European citizens’ rights and freedom of movement, which allowed her to live her dreams in an open society.